jackson-mizusaki/Destrux/MATH.md

 ![\mathbf{F} = \mathbf{V} \cdot \mathbf{R}](https://render.githubusercontent.com/render/math?math=%5Cmathbf%7BF%7D%20%3D%20%5Cmathbf%7BV%7D%20%5Ccdot%20%5Cmathbf%7BR%7D)

+Decomposition is a tricky subject to discuss in brief, but an iterative algorithm is found at the bottom of [this page](https://www.continuummechanics.org/polardecomposition.html)

 In this case, **V** is the left stretch tensor.

 **R** is orthogonal.
 Both **V** and **U** are symmetric.
 Notably